Thermalization without detailed balance: population oscillations in the absence of coherences

 here $\tau$ is the tunneling constant and $\phi$ is the magnetic flux quanta, which allows the breaking of microreversibility.
 The eigenenergies of this Hamiltonian are $\mathcal{E}_{+}>\mathcal{E}_{0}>\mathcal{E}_{-}.$ The 3QDs interact with a low-density gas of free particles with mass $m$.
 The gas is in a thermal state with inverse temperature $\beta=1/k_B T$.
 We assume that if there is an electron in the quantum dot, a nearby particle will feel a short-range repulsive potential.
 In particular, we model the interaction Hamiltonian as $H_{int}=\sum_{i\in \{1,2,3\}}V_{i}\delta(\mathbf{r}-\mathbf{r_{i}})|i\rangle\langle i|$.
-The low density of the gas allows to describe the 3QDs reduced dynamics with the low-density limit GKLS equation \cite{dumcke_low_1985}.
-Here, the role of the jump operators is fulfilled by the on shell $T$-matrix elements describing the scattering of the low-density gas particles by the electron of the 3QDs\cite{alicki2023violation}. $|\langle \textbf{p}'k|T|\textbf{p}l\rangle|^{2}$ represent the probability for a process that starts with the 3QDs in a state $l$ and a gas particle with momenta $\textbf{p}$ and ends with the 3QDs at state $k$ and the scattered gas particle with momenta $\textbf{p}'$.
-For a short separation between the three quantum dots and a 1D gas, the $T$-matrix elements can be calculated analytically.
-This allows to understand the role of the system parameters better.
-For example, the violation of microscopic reversibility is quantified by $\Delta_{VMR}$, which is the difference between the probability of a process forward and backward in time given by (see Sec.
-S.3.5 on the Supplemental Material)
+Microrevesibility and DB are recovered if $V_i=V_j$ for any pair with $i\neq j$.
+The low density of the gas allows to describe the 3QDs reduced dynamics with the low-density limit GKLS equation.
+At this limit, the gas statistic does not play any role\cite{dumcke_low_1985}.
+Here, the role of the jump operators is fulfilled by the on shell $\mathcal{T}$-matrix elements describing the scattering of the low-density gas particles by the electron of the 3QDs. $|\langle \textbf{p}'k|\mathcal{T}|\textbf{p}l\rangle|^{2}$ represent the probability for a process that starts with the 3QDs in a state $l$ and a gas particle with momenta $\textbf{p}$ and ends with the 3QDs at state $k$ and the scattered gas particle with momenta $\textbf{p}'$.
+For a short separation between the three quantum dots and a 1D gas, the $\mathcal{T}$-matrix elements can be calculated analytically, and from them, the transition rates are obtained by tracing out the incoming and outgoing gas particle momenta (see Sec.
+4 on the Supplemental Material):

-Therefore, the $V_i$ can be used to control the violation of microreversibility.
-Furthermore, $\Delta_{VMR}$ is related to the VDB as (see Sec.
-S.4 on the Supplemental Material):